KamBha/cloudflare-hosted-gallery-app/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# Should only need to run once.
+This will create the DB in cloudflare.
+It will also print out the database_id which you need to copy the value of and paste into
+# the wrangler.json file under d1_database[0].database_id
+npx wrangler d1 create gallery-db

+npx wrangler d1 execute "gallery-db" --local --file=./db/createdb.sql && npx wrangler d1 execute "gallery-db" --local --file=./db/testData.sql
 ```

 ## Building